cornerstonejs/dicomParser/README.md

 Backlog
 ------------

-* Finish support for sequences (mostly working for explicit at least, not yet for implicit)
-* Add support for elements with undefined lengths
+* Testing / Bug fixing (may be lurking bugs in sequences and undefined lengths)
 * Add conversion functions for the VR's that don't have them yet
 * Figure out how to automatically generate documentation from the source (jsdoc)
 * Create bower package